julia-du/ee272_syn/README.md

-First, make sure to source the caddy.bashrc file.
+First, make sure to source the setup.csh file.

 Next, enter into the build directory of the design you want to run, and run the following: